-- Interpretation services were available for patients who did not have English as a first language.
-We saw notices in the reception areas, including in languages other than English, informing patients this service was available.
-Patients were also told about multi-lingual staff who might be able to support them. - Staff communicated with patients in a way that they could understand, for example, communication aids and easy read materials were available. - Staff helped patients and their carers find further information and access community and advocacy services.
+- Staff communicated with patients in a way that they could understand, for example, communication aids and easy read materials were available. - Staff helped patients and their carers find further information and access community and advocacy services.
 They helped them ask questions about their care and treatment.

-The practice proactively identified patients who were carers.
+The practice proactively identified patients who were carers and held a register.
 The practice's computer system alerted GPs if a patient was also a carer.
-The practice had identified 54 patients as carers which was about 2% of the practice list.
-A member of staff acted as a carers' champion to help ensure that the various services supporting carers were coordinated and effective.
+The practice had identified 77 patients as carers (1% of the practice list).

+• Staff helped to ensure that the various services supporting carers were coordinated and effective.